DionWu/amtsimplified/content/posts/amt-taxes.md

 ------

 In conclusion, I hope this was helpful!
-Please feel free to submit any additional questions you may have to an email that is soon to come...
+If you have any additional questions, feel free to email us at amtsimplified@gmail.com.
+We'd love to hear from you!